 Key to Variants Table.
-This spreadsheet/table contains the most common forms of Spike among WHO designated VOI/VOC/VUMs sampled in GISAID EpiCoV (www.gisaid.org), followed by other interesting variants.
+This spreadsheet/table contains the most common forms of Spike among WHO designated VOI/VOC/VUMs sampled in GISAID EpiCoV (www.gisaid.org).
+Table counts were updated based on GISAID data from May 25, 2022; the alignment data upload precedes the report date (May 31, 2022) because it requires several days to complete the analyses.